 Mitchell v.
 Cedar Rapids Cmty.
 Sch.
 Dist., 832 N.W.2d 689 (Iowa 2013).

-In 2007, a mentally handicapped 14-year-old Iowa high school student left class early to hang out with a 19-year-old classmate she considered a friend.
+In 2007, a 14-year-old Iowa high school student with a mental disability left class early to hang out with a 19-year-old classmate she considered a friend.
 The classmate took her to a garage and sexually assaulted her.
 During the assault, a friend of the 19-year-old shot her repeatedly with a BB-gun.

-The victim’s mother sued the school district, arguing the high school negligently failed to adequately supervise her daughter, failed to notify anyone of her daughter’s absence, failed to take immediate action and failed to provide security to prevent students from leaving campus grounds unsupervised.
+The victim’s mother sued the school district, arguing the high school failed to adequately supervise her daughter, failed to notify anyone of her daughter’s absence, failed to take immediate action, and failed to provide security to prevent students from leaving campus grounds unsupervised.

-In a 5-2 decision, the Iowa Supreme Court agreed with the victim’s mother, stating that the Cedar Rapid School District could and should have been more diligent in their supervision of the victim.
-This decision holds Iowa school districts accountable for crimes committed against their students, even if these crimes occur off-campus and after school hours.
+In a 5-2 decision, the Iowa Supreme Court agreed with the victim’s mother, stating that the Cedar Rapids School District could and should have been more diligent in their supervision of the victim.
+This decision holds Iowa school districts accountable for crimes committed against their students, even if these crimes occur off campus and after school hours.